Th30neAnd0nly/Ohm/README.md

 The use of the OHM is COMPLETE RESPONSIBILITY of the END-USER.
 Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.
 Please read [LICENSE](LICENSE).

+-- >

+# UNDER DEVELOPMENT , IT WILL GET BACK SOON